 A cancer diagnosis can affect every aspect of your life and often creates practical and financial issues.
 There are many sources of support and information available to help you, your family and carers navigate all stages of the cancer experience, including:

 - access to benefits and programs to ease the financial impact of cancer treatment, such as help with the cost of prescription medicines, transport costs, utility bills or basic legal advice

 - home care services, such as Meals on Wheels, visiting nurses and home help

 - aids and appliances to make life easier at home

 - counselling services.

 The availability of services may vary depending on where you live, and some services will be free but others might have a cost.
-To find good sources of support and information, you can talk to the social worker or nurse at your hospital or treatment centre, or get in touch with Cancer Council 13 11 20.
-See Cancer and Your Finances and Cancer, Work & You.
+To find good sources of support and information, you can talk to the social worker or nurse at your hospital or treatment centre, or call 13 11 20.

 Expert content reviewers: